Cart

 SUP Surfing history:

-Also known as Beach Boy surfing, Stand Up Paddling emerged as part of the Beach Boy culture in Waikiki when first hotels opened and the local surfers gave surf lessons to visitors.
+Also known as Beach Boy surfing, Stand Up Paddling emerged as part of the Beach Boy culture in Waikiki in the early 1900's, when the first hotels opened and the local surfers gave surf lessons to visitors arriving on steamships.

-Most famous beach boy of all was Duke Kahanmoku- he introduced surfing to California in 1912 and to Australia in 1914.
-The Duke was known as fastest swimmer alive with two gold medals in Antwerp, Belgium in 1920 and many world records in swimming.
+The most famous beach boy of all was Duke Kahanamoku.
+The Duke introduced surfing to California in 1912 and then to Australia in 1914.
+He was known as fastest swimmer alive with two gold medals in Antwerp, Belgium in 1920, and set many world records in swimming.

-The Duke was known to surf standing up on a big board, most likely a hollow wood surf ski from Australia that he received as a gift, using a long two sided paddle and a leash attached between the paddle and the nose of board in the 1930's.
+The Duke was also known to surf standing up on a big board, most likely a hollow wood surf ski from Australia that he received as a gift.
+He used a long two sided paddle with a leash attached between the paddle and the nose of board in the 1930's as shown in the photo.

 Inspired by the Duke, in the 1940, John "Zap" Zapotocky started using a big longboard and long, custom made wood paddles to surf in Waikiki.
-He Stand Up Paddle surfed there until he was 91 years old and saw his sport boom with the emergence of modern Stand Up Paddle boarding.
+He Stand Up Paddle surfed the rolling waves in Waikiki until he was 91 years old and witnessed the boom of his sport with the emergence of modern Stand Up Paddle boarding.

-John "Pops" Ah Choy was a Waikiki beach boy well known for standing up surfing with a hard hat, knee pads, and taking photos of tourists taking surf lessons.
-His sons Bobby and Leroy Ah Choi also became beach boys and now host the annual Pops Ah Choi Surf Fest.
+John "Pops" Ah Choy was a Waikiki beach boy well known for stand up surfing with a wooden oar, hard hat, knee pads, all while taking photos of tourists taking surf lessons (this was way before waterproof gopro cameras).
+His sons Bobby and Leroy Ah Choi followed the lead and also became stand up paddling beach boys and now host the annual Pops Ah Choi Surf Fest which features many different surf divisions, including of course Beach Boy Surfing.

 Pops AhChoi taking photos of tourists learning to surf while sitting on a chair on his SUP, using a long wooden Oar to paddle, classic!

-More recently, Laird Hamilton and Dave Kalama picked up paddles and stood up on big longboards during an Oxbow photoshoot which started the moden era of Stand Up Paddleboarding and its global popularity today.
+More recently, Laird Hamilton and Dave Kalama picked up paddles and stood up on big longboards during an Oxbow photoshoot.
+They had so much fun that they started designing and building specialized SUP boards and paddles and took them in the waves, starting a new watersports craze.
+They kicked off the rapid rise of modern Stand Up Paddleboarding and its global popularity today.
+That's why surfers like to "Blame Laird" for the popularity of Stand Up Paddle surfing.

-In 2003, Brian Keaulana added “Beach Boy Surfing” division to the annual Buffalo Big Board contest at Makaha (started by his father Buffalo Keaulana), which was probably the first official SUP contest and sparked rapid growth of the young sport.
+In 2003, Brian Keaulana added “Beach Boy Surfing” division to the annual Buffalo Big Board contest at Makaha (started by his father Buffalo Keaulana), which was probably the first official SUP contest and sparked rapid progression of the young sport with more specialized equipment.

-I was lucky enough to be involved in distributing the C4 Waterman boards, some of the first SUP’s available to buy which was around 2007.
+I was lucky enough to be involved in distributing the C4 Waterman boards, they were some of the first production SUP’s available to buy, which was around 2007.

-Before 2007, SUP boards were either custom made or very large longboards were used.
-I was fortunate to be coached in SUP surfing and downwinding by early pioneers and C4 Waterman founders Dave Parmenter, Todd Bradley, and Brian Keaulana, and other pioneers of the sport.
+Before 2007, SUP boards were either custom made or very large longboards were used as SUP's.
+I was fortunate to be coached in SUP surfing and downwinding by early pioneers and C4 Waterman founders Dave Parmenter, Todd Bradley, and Brian Keaulana, and several other pioneers of the sport.

 Dave Parmenter catching a bomb at Makaha

-The early explosive growth of the sport had leveled off before the pandemic but then blew up again during the pandemic as it provided a safe way to get exercise while being socially distanced.
+The early explosive growth of the sport had leveled off a bit here on Oahu before the pandemic but then blew up again during the shut downs.
+Paddleboarding provided a safe way to get exercise while being socially distanced, leading to a worldwide boom in SUP use and sales in 2020 and 2021.

 SUP History trivia: